sourcegraph/cody/vscode/doc/ollama.md

 1. Confirm Cody uses Ollama by looking at the Cody output channel or the autocomplete trace view (in the command palette).

-## Current limitations

-Ollama is currently only supported by the autocomplete feature and is considered experimental.
-You can track [issue #3252](https://github.com/sourcegraph/cody/issues/3252) for chat support.

 # Experimental chat and commands support with Ollama running locally

 ## How to use